keptn/lifecycle-toolkit/docs-new/docs/core-concepts/usecase-orchestrate.md

 so this evaluation makes sure that more than 4 CPUs are available.
 You could include objectives and additional metrics in this evaluation.

-## Define tasks to be performed pre- and post-deployment
+## Define tasks to be performed pre/post deployment

 Tasks are resources that are defined in a [KeptnTaskDefinition](../reference/crd-reference/taskdefinition.md)